gaehlerm/SoftwareEngineering/README.md

 The result is the famous "Fizz Buzz" game [https://en.wikipedia.org/wiki/Fizz_buzz].
 Humans struggle with code like this because we struggle to structure it.
 It is too big to understand all at once, and most of us can't break it down into smaller pieces.

 We are limited by the amount of complexity we can imagine.
+We are not able to understand this seemingly unordered pile of text.
 So, there is only one strategy that works: divide and conquer.
 Break up complex problems into many smaller pieces that you can understand.
 Maybe you will have to repeat this step recursively until you have small enough pieces that you can deal with.
 This is our area of expertise, where we excel in solving complex problems.
 Use your imagination!

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and then build them together like Lego bricks.
 Every time we assemble a few pieces, we create something new that we give a name to and can explain to other humans what this thing does.
 It has a higher level of abstraction.